 Messages should only be sent during traditional business hours.
 Customers don’t want to be woken up to a text marketing message, or to get them at awkward or late times.
 The general guidelines of the CTIA and the MMA(Mobile Marketing Association) define these hours as between 8AM and 9PM.
 Again, the focus should be on satisfying the customers.

 One significant benefit of text/ SMS marketing is that you can prompt direct action on the part of the customer, and people don’t want to be prompted to action at strange hours.

 It’s critical that your subscribers have the option to remove themselves from your text marketing lists.
-Ultra SMS Script does this automatically, including the potential opt out in your initial auto reply and any outgoing messages.
+TextWik does this automatically, including the potential opt out in your initial auto reply and any outgoing messages.

 The “Msg&Data rates may apply” message is joined with “STOP to end” on the auto reply when people subscribe.
 “STOP to end” is included with all outgoing bulk messages.

 Don’t constantly text your subscribers!
 There are reasonable limits to how many text marketing messages you can send a customer.
 It’s recommended that you do not exceed 4 texts in a given 30 day period.
 More than that and you are likely to upset customers and to give your business a bad name.

 It’s also important to inform your subscribes as to the frequency of the messages you’ll be sending.
 That way there are no surprises, and again there is nothing for them to be upset about.